 The Company has performed an analysis on the credit risk exposure of other receivables and no impairment loss was required to be recognised.
-The carrying amount relating to grant receivables from Tote Board and receivables arising from redemption of investments was 92% (2019: 93%) of other receivables of the Company.
-Management assessed that the credit risk related to the Tote Board and Central Depository to be low and amount of expected credit losses to be negligible.
+The carrying amount relating to grant receivables from Tote Board was 90% (2020: carrying amount relating to grant receivables and receivables arising from redemption of investments was 92%) of other receivables of the Company.
+Management assessed that the credit risk related to the Tote Board (2020: Tote Board and Central Depository) to be low and amount of expected credit losses to be negligible.